Miguelvera17/M06-UF1-A03/README.md

 # XML Order Management System

-This application provides functionalities for managing and processing orders in XML format using DOM and SAX parsers.
-Below is a brief overview of the main functionalities and their implementations.
+This application provides functionalities for managing and processing "encarrecs" in XML format using DOM and SAX parsers.

 ## Table of Contents